ckbfi/ckbfi-contract/README.md

 #### AMM Cell

-The AMM cell is responsible for all the verification logic related to AMM
+The Automated Market Maker (AMM) cell is responsible for all the verification logic related to AMM.
+The AMM cell is further divided into two types: Bonding Curve Cell and Unique Cell.

+Bonding Curve Cell: This cell manages the buying, selling, and pricing of tokens.
+It implements the bonding curve logic, ensuring that the price of the token adjusts according to the supply.
+Unique Cell: This cell manages the liquidity aspect of the AMM.
+It ensures that there is sufficient liquidity for token swaps.